UNIVAC III

-The UNIVAC III, designed as an improved transistorized replacement for the vacuum tube UNIVAC I and UNIVAC II computers, was introduced in June 1962, with Westinghouse agreeing to furnish system programing and marketing on June 1, 1962.
+The UNIVAC III, designed as an improved transistorized replacement for the vacuum tube UNIVAC I and UNIVAC II computers.
+The project was started by the Philadelphia division of Remington Rand UNIVAC in 1958 with the initial announcement of the system been made in the Spring of 1960, however as this division was heavily focused on the UNIVAC LARC project the shipment of the system was delayed until June 1962, with Westinghouse agreeing to furnish system programming and marketing on June 1, 1962.
 It was designed to be compatible for all data formats.
 However the word size and instruction set were completely different; this presented significant difficulty as all programs had to be rewritten, so many customers switched to different vendors instead of upgrading existing UNIVACs.

 The UNIVAC III weighed about 27225 lb.

 The system was engineered to use as little core memory as possible, as it was a very expensive item.
 The memory system was 25 bits wide and could be configured with from 8,192 words to 32,768 words of memory.
 Memory was built in stacks of 29 planes of 4,096 cores: 25 for the data word, two for "modulo-3 check" bits, and two for spares.
 Each memory cabinet held up to four stacks (16,384 words).

+Supported data formats

 It supported the following data formats: